Prescription Drugs Addiction Causes & Symptoms

 What Are Well-Known Prescription Drug Abuse Facts?

--In 2020, an estimated 758,000 individuals, or 0.3% of the population, 12 years of age and older, were predicted to have a prescription stimulant use disorder.
+In 2020, about 758,000 people, or 0.3% of those 12 and older, were expected to have a prescription stimulant use disorder.
 (Source: 2020 National Survey On Drug Use And Health)

-What Are Common Prescription Drugs Abuse Effects?
+What Are Common Prescription drug abuses?

 There are numerous ways you can report someone who is abusing prescription medications.
 According to HealthDay, there are about seven million prescription drug abusers in the United States.
 This figure is far higher than the sum of heroin, ecstasy, and cocaine abusers.
-Many people consider addiction but don’t want to connect with it.
+Many people consider addiction, but don’t want to connect with it.
 They don’t believe it will ever occur to a loved one.
 Never would their friends or family put them in that predicament.
 It isn’t a choice, that’s the thing.
 An illness, addiction is.
 For instance, following surgery, a person can be given a prescription for painkillers.
 They might start to rely on them.
 Then, as their tolerance grows, they start abusing the drugs that are supposed to be helping them.

 Abuse Of Prescription Drugs May Cause Which Side Effects?